ljtpetersen/Archipelago/worlds/pokemon_crystal/docs/setup_en.md

 - On BizHawk 2.8 or earlier, navigate to `Config -> Customize` and click on the Advanced tab.
 Change the Lua core from `NLua+KopiLua` to `Lua+LuaInterface`, then restart EmuHawk.
 This step is not required on BizHawk 2.9 or later.
-- Under Config > Customize > Advanced, make sure the box for AutoSaveRAM is checked, and click the 5s button.
+- Under `Config -> Customize -> Advanced`, make sure the box for AutoSaveRAM is checked, and click the 5s button.
   This reduces the possibility of losing save data in emulator crashes.
 - In `Config -> Customize`, enable `Run in background`.
 This will prevent the game from losing connection to the client when tabbed out.